-Dinophysis, the species responsible for Diarrhetic Shellfish Poisoning (DSP), was found in every sample collected this summer, blooming in late June and early July with a maximum concentration of 2,476 cells/L. WDOH CLOSED Budd Inlet to shellfish harvesting on July 12th due to elevated levels of DSTs (Diarrhetic Shellfish Toxins) in blue mussels.
-Shellfish measured 28 μg/100 g tissue, exceeding the closure limit of 16.
-Budd Inlet remains closed as of mid-September.
+Dinophysis, the species responsible for Diarrhetic Shellfish Poisoning (DSP), was found in every sample collected this summer, blooming in late June and early July with a maximum concentration of 2,476 cells/L. WDOH closed Budd Inlet to shellfish harvesting on July 12th due to elevated levels of DSTs (Diarrhetic Shellfish Toxins) in blue mussels.